SevenBits/libstx/README.md

 ### features
 The advantages here are nearly the same as the SDS string library.

-1. The istring model is ease of interoperability with read-only C string functions, as the istring can simply be passed as a parameter as if it were a normal char \*.
+1. The istring model is easy interoperability with read-only C string functions, as the istring can simply be passed as a parameter as if it were a normal char \*.